jessicayanwang/frankfurtermcp/README.md

 ./.venv/bin/python -m frankfurtermcp.server
 ```

+If you are installing this packag using `pip` in a virtual environment (possibly managed by `conda` or `pyenv`), then running `python -m frankfurtermcp.server` in that virtual environment.

 The MCP endpoint will be available over HTTP at [http://localhost:8000/sse](http://localhost:8000/sse) for the Server Sent Events (SSE) transport, or [http://localhost:8000/mcp](http://localhost:8000/mcp) for the streamable HTTP transport.
 To exit the server, use the Ctrl+C key combination.

 ## Usage (self-hosted server using Docker)